agavemountain/opensource-projects/README.md

 the smallest projects into this mono repository and delete all of the individual repositories.

+Be warned, some of these never made it to completion, or are fun little side projects that I might poke at from time to time but will never become a fully release stand-alone product.

 The following individual git repositories have been merged here.

 ## [Docker Examples](docker-examples/README.md)